Nähanleitung Mantel Luzie

 Next, the collar is sewn in.
 The upper collar is sewn to the facing.
 You start with the mirror seam, lock at the beginning and end,

-Then sew the neckline seam, notch the neckline and trim the corners at the mirror seam.
+Then sew the neckline seam, clip the neckline and trim the corners at the mirror seam.
 The seam allowance is ironed open.

 And because it works so well, we repeat the whole thing with the torso and the undercollar.